 Once $v$ has been fixed, the main parameter $u$ controls the intensity of the perturbation in a similar way for both dissimilarities (\ref{k_mult}) and (\ref{k_norm}).
-To illustrate the effect of this parameter we focus on (\ref{k_mult}) and perform a fair clustering, with MDS or hierarchically, for different values of the intensity parameter $u$ and measure the fairness of the clusters obtained.
-Such example is depicted in the left middle row of Figure \ref{fig_transf}.
+To illustrate the effect of this parameter, we focus on (\ref{k_mult}) and perform a diversity enhancing clustering, with MDS or hierarchically, for different values of the intensity parameter $u$ and measure the diversity of the clusters obtained.
+Such an example is depicted in the left middle row of Figure \ref{fig_transf}.
 We can see that, as expected, increasing the values for $u$ puts more weight on the part of the dissimilarity that enforces heterogeneity of the clusters. $u=0$ leads to the usual clustering.
-Indeed, varying $u$ from $0$ to $4.5$ in steps of $0.5$ increases the fairness achieved for both clusters, with a saturation effect from $4.5$ to $5$ where we do not appreciate an improvement in fairness.
-Hence, maximum fairness is achieved for $u = 4.5$ and gives the lowest perturbation that achieves the highest level of fairness.
-If one aims at preserving more of the structure of the original information at the expense of a lower level of fairness, some smaller value of $u$ can be selected.
+Indeed, varying $u$ from $0$ to $4.5$ in steps of $0.5$ increases the diversity achieved for both clusters, with a saturation effect from $4.5$ to $5$ where we do not appreciate an improvement in diversity.
+Hence, maximum diversity is achieved for $u = 4.5$ and gives the lowest perturbation that achieves the highest level of diversity.
+If one aims at preserving more of the structure of the original information at the expense of a lower level of diversity, some smaller value of $u$ can be selected.
 For example, in the right middle row of Figure \ref{fig_transf} we provide the result of choosing $u=1$.
 Hence $u$ balances both effects of closeness to the usual dissimilarities and the amount of heterogeneity reached in the clustering.

 Next, dissimilarities (\ref{k_add}) and (\ref{k_local}), as described in Section \ref{section_mds}, depend on the values chosen for the protected variable $S$, and a matrix $V$, which plays the role of the matrix of interactions for different classes.
 When dealing with a two-class discrimination problem where the protected class has only two values, labelling the classes as $\{-1,1\}$ or $\{(1,0),(0,1)\}$ can lead to the same results for appropriate choices of $V$.
 However, for more than two protected classes we will use only the following vectorial codification: for $q$ different values of the protected class, we will codify the values as the $q$ unitary vectors $\{a_1,\dots,a_q\}$ where $a_{i,j} =1$ if $i = j$ and $a_{i,j} =0$ if $i \neq j$ for $1\leq i,j\leq q$.